denko-rb/denko/README.md

 - The physical MCUs and peripherals all map to Ruby objects, so you can focus on hardware and appplication logic, not the layers in between.
 - Peripheral drivers are easy to implement, since they're pure Ruby.
 - Multitasking works out of the box, even on single core microcontrollers.
-- Integrating mutiple controllers is seamless.
-Setup another and you just get more Ruby objects.
+- Integrating multiple microcontrollers is seamless.
+You just get more Ruby objects.

 ## Supported Hardware